NOTE! As of September 15, 2022, Google Ads extensions are now called assets. We cover all of the updates to Google Ads extensions here.

 Surprisingly, the templates Google gives you for this extension are fairly flexible.
 Any business that wants to list prices on items like service bundles, events, products, neighborhoods or locations (for real estate marketing), and more could find this extension useful.

 Unless you check your extensions regularly, be sure to avoid seasonal prices that could expire or be inaccurate in the future.

 App extensions promote downloads for an app underneath your ad copy.
 You have to already have your app listed on iOS or Android, and then you can search for it to pop up as an extension option.

 Unlike some of the other more universal Google Ad extensions, App extensions should only be used by businesses that have an app.

 Try using this ad extension in your Search campaigns to complement an app campaign you already have running.
-That way, you’re maximizing your app download opportunities across multiple campaign types.
+That way, you’re maximizing your app download opportunities across multiple Google Ads campaign types.

 Promotion extensions are perfect for limited-time offers or discounts.
 Similar to price extensions, they allow you to choose from a templated list of promotion types, promotion details, and currencies.
 Lastly, you’ll fill in the promoted item description, a final URL, and choose to have a start and end date or to run the extension indefinitely.